 Planned learning activities and teaching methods

-Methods and procedures determined by lecturers teaching in collaboration with teachers leading exercises.
+The topics presented in lectures are followed by practical verifying in exercises.
+The next concrete methods and procedures will be determined by lecturers teaching in collaboration with teachers leading exercises.

 Assesment methods and criteria linked to learning outcomes

 Classified credit shall be given in case of final study turn in, passing of exam work of appropriate quality and in given term and passing final written test, in which it is necessary to gain at least half of points.
 In case of fulfilling previous conditions the result of control tests, final study including exam work and final test, shall be considered in the scope of subject classification in ratio 50% : 50%.

 1. Introduction to problems of the cities building

 5. Housing and residential complex - IV